 - Your salespeople find they contact leads after it’s too late.

-Job Description for Sales Development Representatives
+Job Description for a Sales Development Representative (SDR)

 Your relationship with a future sales development rockstar starts with your job description.
 So you have to make sure your description is engaging, descriptive, and undeniably interesting.